raspberrypilearning/push-button-stop-motion/worksheet.md

     avconv -r 10 -qscale 2 -i animation/%03d.jpg animation.mp4
     ```

+    Optionally, you can adjust the frame rate by editing the rendering command.
+Try changing `-r 10` (10 frames per second) to another number.

-1. With 10 frames this will take about 5 minutes.
+1. This will take about 2 minutes per frame.
 Once complete, you can play the video with the following command:

     ```bash
     omxplayer animation.mp4
     ```

-    Optionally, you can adjust the frame rate by editing the rendering command.
-Try changing `-r 10` (10 frames per second) to another number.

     You can also change the filename of the rendered video to stop it from overwriting your first attempt.
 To do this, change `animation.mp4` to something else.